jingxiangwu/matlab_fig_tricks/README.md

-# matlab_fig_tricks
+# Process Matlab figure
-to make matlab figures prettier
+Here is a collection of code snippets to make matlab figures prettier